-Much like the rural areas, over 82% of urban families do not have access to adequate healthcare insurance.
+Much like the rural areas and as per the 71st round of the National Sample Survey Organisation, over 82% of urban families do not have access to adequate healthcare insurance.
 Furthermore, over 18% of the urban population avails health facilities by borrowing money in one form or another.

 With the PMJAY scheme, these people can avail healthcare services, as the funding provided is of INR 5 lakh per family.
 According to the Socio-Economic Caste Census 2011, PMJAY in the urban areas is beneficial to workers’ families.
 Also, the families enrolled under the Rashtriya Swasthya Bima Yojana (RSBY) will be covered under the PMJAY scheme.